 The Wolf-Parkinson-White pattern occurs in up to 1 in 250 athletes.
 The presence of an accessory pathway can predispose an athlete to sudden death because rapid conduction of atrial fibrillation across the accessory pathway may result in ventricular fibrillation.

 A short PR interval in isolation without a widened QRS or delta wave in an asymptomatic athlete should not be considered for further assessment 3.

 Intermittent pre-excitation during sinus rhythm on a resting EKG, or a complete loss of pre-excitation at higher heart rates during an exercise stress test suggests a low-risk accessory pathway 3.

-An echocardiogram also should be considered due to the association of WPW with Ebstein’s anomaly and cardiomyopathy.
+An echocardiogram also should be considered due to the association of Wolf-Parkinson-White syndrome with Ebstein’s anomaly and cardiomyopathy.

 If non-invasive testing cannot confirm a low-risk pathway or is inconclusive, an electrophysiological study should be considered.

 Congenital long QT syndrome is a potentially lethal, genetically mediated ventricular arrhythmia syndrome with the hallmark electrocardiographic feature of QT interval prolongation.